hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/03-AdvPandas.md

 + Chain Indexing:
     + Making Code Pandorable
     + e.g., `df.loc[“Washtenaw”][“Total Population”]`
-    + Generally bad, pandas could return a copy of a view depending upon numpy
+    + Generally bad, Pandas could return a copy of a view depending upon Numpy
 + Code smell
     + If you see a `][` you should think carefully about what you are doing (Tom Augspurger)

 + `where` method
     + Syntax: `df.where(cond, other=nan, inplace=False, axis=None)`
     + Return an object of same shape as self and whose corresponding entries are from self where `cond` is True and otherwise are from `other`.
+    + Parameters:
         + `cond`: boolean NDFrame, array-like, or callable
             Where `cond` is `True`, keep the original value.
 Where `False`, replace with corresponding value from `other`.
 If `cond` is callable, it is computed on the NDFrame and should return boolean NDFrame or array.
 The callable must not change input NDFrame (though pandas doesn't check it).
-    + `other`: scalar, NDFrame, or callable
-        Entries where `cond` is False are replaced with corresponding value from `other`.
+        + `other`: scalar, NDFrame, or callable Entries where `cond` is False are replaced with corresponding value from `other`.
 If other is callable, it is computed on the NDFrame and should return scalar or NDFrame.
 The callable must not change input NDFrame (though pandas doesn't check it).
         + `inplace`: boolean, default False
             Whether to perform the operation in place on the data
         + `axis`: alignment axis if needed, default None
 + `applymap` method
     + Syntax: `df.applymap(func)`
     + Apply a function to a DataFrame that is intended to operate elementwise, i.e. like doing map(func, series) for each series in the DataFrame